squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 }
 ```

 And there we have it!
 Our very own mock library!

-## Where would we add other features?

-You'll notice mock libraries are much more fully featured -- they support functions
-with variable number of arguments, specifying multiple different return values for
-a given function (return 1 the first time the function is called, 2 the second, and so on).

-To achieve both of these behaviors, we can modify the `MockContext` object and increase
-the complexity of the `handlers`.
-We can add additional state, and additional return
-values.
+Again, see the [Github Repo](https://github.com/squidarth/scala-mocking-library/blob/master/src/main/scala/Mock.scala) for
+how this all fits together.

 ## Is there a way of getting around using `Any`?

 One of the main things I thought about after finishing writing this was that it
 seems like a code smell to be using `Any` in the `MockContext` handlers.
-Of course,
-it's true that we need to have some data structure for holding generic mock argument
-and return values, and have no a priori knowledge of what those types might be.
+The main
+problem with this is that right now, we could intoduce a bug in the `mock` implementation, causing us to a handler for a method with the incorrect type, without
+there being a compile-time error.
+While this has implications
+for *developers* of the mock library, if you are not changing the mock library itself,
+there isn't really a risk of the use of `Any` causing a problem.

-I spent some time exploring possibilities here, including different data
+All that said, I spent some time exploring possibilities here, including different data
 structures, and the generic programming
 library [Shapeless](https://github.com/milessabin/shapeless).
 However, because
 the `MockContext` class doesn't have any context about what mocks might be created,
 and because this is only known at runtime, it looks like it might be tricky to
 constraint the types further.

 However, I cannot confirm that this cannot be done.
-The main reason to constrain
-these types further, is that right now, if there was a bug in the `mock` implementation,
-we could theoretically store a handler for a method with the incorrect type, without
-there being a compile-time error.
-The good news is that while this has implications
-for *developers* of the mock library, if you are not changing the mock library itself,
-there isn't really a risk of the use of `Any` causing a problem.

 ## Conclusion

-Building a mock library was a great exercise that taught me a lot about language
+Building a mock library was a great exercise that taught me a lot about Scala.
-features in Scala.
 It's an experience that forced me to think a lot more about how
 Scala's type system works -- and I definitely feel like I understand the language
 much better as a result.

 My high-level takeaway is that it's valuable to take on projects that require you
-to use a language in a way that you don't normally -- in this case, my deeper
+to use a language in a way that you don't normally.
+For this project, a lot of the
-understanding came from hitting up against constraints in the language.
+insight I gained came from hitting up against constraints in the language.

 I hope if you've made it this far that you learned something new about Scala too!
 For more detail, check out my [full code](https://github.com/squidarth/scala-mocking-library) on Github, and
 as always, feel free to reach out if you have any questions!

-# References
+## References

 * [Github Repo for this project](https://github.com/squidarth/scala-mocking-library)
 * [ScalaMock](https://scalamock.org/)